innolitics/rdm/rdm/init_files/documents/software_plan.md

 {% endif %}
 Once you have completed the detailed design, open a pull request and assign the project lead to review the design.

+Document this review and title it *formative evaluations* [[62366-1:5.8]].

+{# TODO: Ensure the review of the software design identifies use errors, hazards, hazardous situations or hazardous related use scenarios related to the design, and how those hazards were mitigated in the final design #}

 **Output:** Software item designs

 **Verification:** Ensure software requirements: